Authentic Lessons for 21st Century Learning

 Summary

 Provide each group or pair of students three cups: green, yellow, and red.
 Green means "We got it and can teach others!"
 Yellow means "We are a bit uncertain."
 Red means "We need help.
 We may be wrong."
 (This could be done alternatively with sticky notes.)
 Provide a question or problem that you would like students to engage with, then have students follow the procedure below.
-Additionally, consider displaying the procedure steps in the classroom for students to reference.
+Additionally, consider displaying the procedural steps in the classroom for students to reference.

 Procedure